M4C Logo AHRC Logo

 What then do I love, when I love my God?: Divine personae and the human subject in the devotional culture of late fourteenth-century Yorkshire.

-This thesis explores relationships between devotional writing and human subjectivity.
-It will be the first investigation of late medieval subjectivity with a regional emphasis, utilising a sharp focus on one literary milieu to provide a multi-dimensional exploration of cognitive, affective, somatic and situated forms of subjective experience.
-Core textual foci include The Northern Homily Cycle, the Northern version of God’s Own Complaint extant in the ‘Heege’ manuscript, the Desert of Religion and the Towneley Plays
+This project has evolved to focus on the relationships between didacticism and subjectivity in late medieval devotional writing.
+It will be the first investigation of late medieval subjectivity with a regional emphasis, utilising a sharp focus on one literary milieu to facilitate a multi-dimensional exploration of cognitive, affective, somatic and situated forms of subjective experience.
+Core textual foci include The Northern Homily Cycle, the ‘Heege’ manuscript, The Desert of Religion, The Towneley Plays and, of course, The Cursor Mundi.
+The thesis explores the ways in which these works not only prescribe ideal identities, but adapt and respond to their audiences’ preexisting knowledge, experiences, and habits of mind.

 Research Area